 Bill established Harrison Design in 1991.
 Before that, he operated his own construction company for 12 years.
 Bill earned his Bachelor of Science in Architecture from the Georgia Institute of Technology, Atlanta.
 After graduating, he traveled throughout Europe and the Americas focusing on architecture, including visiting every Italian villa and palace designed by Andrea Palladio.
-He is a registered architect in Alabama, Colorado, Connecticut, Florida, Georgia, Illinois, New Mexico, New York, Nevada, North Carolina, South Carolina and Texas.
+He is a registered architect in Alabama, Colorado, Connecticut, Georgia, Illinois, New Mexico, New York, Nevada, North Carolina, South Carolina and Texas.
 Bill is one of the founders of the Southeast Chapter of the Institute of Classical Architecture and Art.
 He served on the organization’s National Board for 15 years before retiring his position to focus solely on the Institute’s educational initiatives.
 He is also on the Advisory Board of the Georgia Institute of Technology and is a member of the American Institute of Architects, among other affiliations.
 He’s a frequent speaker and lecturer.

 Gregory L. Palmer